 Orlando Magic vs. San Antonio Spurs: Game Preview

-IN AND OUT: The Magic’s injury report remains the same.
-Michael Carter-Williams (left ankle), Markelle Fultz (left knee), Jonathan Isaac (left knee) and Chuma Okeke (right hip; bone bruise) are all out.
+IN AND OUT: For Orlando, Gary Harris (left ankle sprain) is questionable, while Michael Carter-Williams (left ankle), Markelle Fultz (left knee), Jonathan Isaac (left knee), and E’Twaun Moore (left knee sprain) all remain out.

-RIVALS REPORT: In this edition of our Rivals Report series, we’re joined by KENS 5 San Antonio Spurs Beat Reporter Jeff Garcia.
-He was kind enough to take the time to answer a few questions about the Spurs prior to their matchup with the Magic.
+RIVALS REPORT: In this edition of our Rivals Report series, we’re joined by with KENS 5 San Antonio Spurs Beat Reporter Jeff Garcia.
+He was kind enough to take the time to answer a few key questions about the Spurs prior to their opener against the Magic.

 Savage: “The absence of Jakob Poeltl due to health and safety protocols, how does that affect San Antonio coming into this matchup?”

 Garcia: “It hurts them a lot on both ends of the court.
 And that’s been one of the pleasant surprises this season.
 Jakob Poeltl has a history of not being an offensive guy, but this year he has been putting up buckets.
 He’s scored in double figures in six of the seven games he played before entering health and safety protocols.
 So, there’s the offensive absence.
 Then defensively, that’s where he shines.
 He leads the team in rebounding, he leads the team in blocks, he leads the team in field goal percentage, he leads the team in offensive rebounding, players run the pick-and-roll well with him on the offensive end, (and) they rely on him to command the paint.
 It’s going to be a big, big loss for San Antonio not having him for this game.”

 Savage: “When you look back at that first game, San Antonio’s bench had a big role in it.
 They have a few electric scorers there.
 What are you seeing from San Antonio’s second unit so far this season?”